Codyvanzandt/beautiful-jekyll/_posts/2018-05-06-research_matters.md

 ---
 layout: post
-title: Three Research Matters That Matter
+title: Research Matters That Matter
-subtitle: Presentation, Process, and the Null Result
 image: /img/research.jpg
 tags: [research, writing]
 ---

+Three often overlooked elements of great research...

-### Presentation Matters
+### Presentation

 It's my opinion that, for writing to be great, it must inform, persuade, and entertain all at once.
 It's also my opinion that, for academic writing to be great, it must do *exactly the same thing.*